 There’s a huge whipped coffee craze taking social media by storm, but its origins are slightly unclear.
-Did the social storm start in Asian when influencers were beating up their own versions and filming it live?
+Did the social storm start in Asia when influencers were beating up their own versions and filming it live?
 Thus popularizing the beverage insurmountably.
 Could it possibly have been a more ancient coffee tradition from India where instant coffee was hand-beaten into a froth?

 I personally can’t answer this question, but I can tell you it’s delicious after preparing many versions for myself.
 This beaten coffee recipe is simple to prepare and a decadent caffeinated treat.